Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

-The reference phase $b'$ is scanned to maximize the norm of the average, which is attained when the phases are matched $b'=b$ up to integer multiles of $\pi$.
+The reference phase $b'$ is scanned to maximize the norm of the average, which is attained when the phases are matched $b'=b$ up to integer multiples of $\pi$.
 Compared to a simple moving average, the above lock-in scheme reduces sensitivities to PIC noise and coherent errors.
-In practice, the numerical wave vector $\tilde{k}$, which is determined when fitting Eq.~(\ref{eq:Eexpansion}), is used to generate the reference.
+The numerical wave vector $\tilde{k}$, which is determined when fitting Eq.~(\ref{eq:Eexpansion}), is used to generate the sinusoidal reference.
 Moreover, to better remove the unwanted terms using the $\lambda$ average, a matching grid $\tilde{x}_i$ with spacing $\lambda/n$ is used, where the integer $n=\lceil\lambda/\Delta x\rceil$ and $\Delta x$ is the original spacing of the PIC grid $x_i$.
 The reference is generated on grid $\tilde{x}_i$ and mixed with $E(\tilde{x}_i)$, which is estimated from $E(x_i)$ using linearly interpolation.
 Averaging over $\lambda$ down samples the data, so the envelope $\mathcal{E}(x)$ lives on a grid that is more sparse than the $\tilde{x}_i$ grid by a factor of $n$.
 Notice that due to their wavelengths difference, the pump and seed envelopes live on two separate grids.
-Nevertheless, all components of the same wave live on the same grid.
-In addition to the transverse components, the $\mathcal{E}_x$ component is estimated using the lock-in scheme alone, without attempting to separate out right and left contributions.
-The longitudinal component $\mathcal{E}_x$ is small but nonzero when the laser propagates obliquely with $\mathbf{B}_0$.
+In addition to the transverse components, the $\mathcal{E}_x$ component is estimated using the lock-in scheme alone, without attempting to separate right and left contributions.
+The longitudinal component is small but nonzero when lasers propagate obliquely with $\mathbf{B}_0$.
 Combining all components, the total scalar wave envelope $\mathcal{E}=|\mathbfcal{E}|$ is determined.
 Typical results of envelope extraction are shown in figure~\ref{fig:Envelope} for the $E_y$ component.
 Results are similar for the $E_z$ component, but are more noisy for the much smaller $E_x$ component.
-The procedure successfully separates out the pump and seed lasers, and identifies their envelopes that enclose the fast oscillating fields.
+The procedure successfully separates out the pump and seed lasers, and identifies their envelopes that enclose fast-oscillating fields.